Limited Time Offer

 You can have 65°F fog in San Francisco, 85°F sunshine in Walnut Creek, and 75°F in San Jose—all at the same time.

 This means HVAC needs vary dramatically just a few miles apart.
+A system perfect for Orinda might be undersized for Concord or oversized for Berkeley.

 Understanding Bay Area Microclimates